zitadel/astro-auth/README.md

 # Contribution
 Waiting on the PR to be merged means, we can still add new features to the PR, so, if you miss anything feel free to open a PR or issue in this repo, and we will try to get it added to the official package.

+Document how to do module augmentation
+Document Vercel
+Document Cloudflare